 - receiving, investigating and conciliating complaints about breaches of privacy

-- appearing in the Administrative Decisions Tribunal and advising on privacy law in privacy cases
+- appearing in the NSW Civil and Administrative Tribunal and advising on privacy law in privacy cases

 - overseeing NSW government agency reviews of alleged privacy breaches.